san-kumar/lambdaphp/README.md

 - How to add cron jobs?

-  Open (or create) file `lambdaphp.ini` and create a section called `crontab`.
+  Open (or create) file `lambdaphp.ini` (it should be inside your project's root folder) and create a section called `crontab`.
 To add cron jobs just use the following format

   ```
   job_name = 'cron(rate_expression)',php_file.php,enabled|disabled